If your flow isn't working as expected, follow this article to troubleshoot common issues.

 If the trigger action itself doesn’t seem to be the problem, and you need to investigate the trigger filters and flow filters, the best thing to do is to create a dynamic segment that matches the flow’s conditions as closely as possible.
 Using the segment builder, you can test out certain conditions to get a better understanding of who a flow is going to capture.
 A few common issues here:

 - The flow filter may actually be keeping everyone out.
 If you have created a time-relative filter, or a multi-conditional filter, we recommend walking through the logic of how someone would get queued up for your flow.
-EXAMPLE: If a flow is triggered by the Placed Order metric, and the first email is scheduled to send after 3 days, adding a flow filter that says, has Placed Order zero times in the last 7 days will cause everyone to get skipped by Email 1.
-By default, everyone that is queued up for Email 1 will have placed an order in the last 7 days because they were added to the flow based on this action merely 3 days before.
+For example, if a flow is triggered by the Placed Order metric, and the first email is scheduled to send after 3 days, adding a flow filter that says has Placed Order zero times in the last 7 days will cause everyone to get skipped by email 1.
+By default, everyone that is queued up for email 1 will have placed an order in the last 7 days because they were added to the flow based on this action merely 3 days before.

-- The filter conditions are set to the wrong data type -- i.e. a list property is being filtered as a string (or vice versa).
+- The filter conditions are set to the wrong data type — e.g., a list property is being filtered as a string (or vice versa).
 You can learn more about data types here.

 Have You Hit Your Account's Email Send Limit?